pathway27/bookr-mod-vita/README.md

 ## Credits

-The forks above.
+The original and forks above.
-All the VITA hacking/dev scene

 - Team Molecule (yifan, xyzz, DaveeFTW, xerpi)
 - TheFlow
 - libvita2d - xerpi
 - [learnopengl.com](learnopengl.com)
 - peeps on #vitasdk on freenode
 - people that read

-pathway27 (Sree) - ME! - This port to VITA
+All the VITA hacking/dev scene.

 ## License